 Browne reported that “after considerable search…the coffin was found bottom upwards in a walled grave, where it had been deposited….
 It was then removed to the Chandos vault, and…we proceeded to examine the body; but the coffin having been so frequently opened, we found nothing but the bare skeleton, except a few pieces of sere cloth, which were still under the skull, and a dark-coloured mass, which proved to contain, when washed, a small quantity of hair which exactly corresponded with some I already had.
 The roots of the ivy, which you may remember grew in such profusion on the walls of the chapel, had penetrated into the coffin, and completely filled the greater part of it….

 “We then had the different pieces of lead, which from time to time had been cut from the coffin, firmly nailed together, so as to present the original form of the coffin, and it was placed on two large flat stones by the side of that of [the former] Lord Chandos.
 Dr. Nash said, ‘The Queen must have been low of stature, as the lead which enclosed her corpse was but five feet four inches in length.’”
-Browne stated that he then measured the coffin and found it to be 5 ft.
-10 in., but a height of about 5 ft.
-4 in. was considered tall for a woman of the 1500s.
-A height of 5 ft.
-10 in. would have bordered on freakishly tall and would have been commented upon by her contemporaries.
-(Mary, Queen of Scots, for instance, was about 6 ft. and this was noted repeatedly.)
+Actually, a height of about 5 ft.
+4 in. was considered middling for a woman of the 1500s and accords well with a woman who, when live, was neither described as tall or small.

 Browne concluded, “The ancient chapel, which had been desecrated by the Puritans, was thoroughly renovated under the direction of Sir John Gilbert Scott, and a handsome decorated altar-tomb, surmounted by a gothic canopy, was erected on the north side of the Sacrarium to the memory of Queen Katherine Parr, whose effigy was rendered as correctly as it could be from the portraits which are extant.”